Hearing Instrument Specialist

 80% of 2012-2013 graduates found employment within 6 months of graduation.
 Their average starting salary was $43,850.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website.

 Faculty Commitment to Success

-The Hearing Instrument Specialist Program faculty members are here to support you in acquiring an excellent education, a broad skill-set, and the confidence to move out into the workforce upon completion of the program.
-Ultimately, your success in this program rests on you; however, your teachers are committed to doing their best in supporting you throughout your studies.
+The Hearing Instrument Specialist Program Faculty members are here to support you in acquiring an excellent education, a broad skill-set, and the confidence to move out into the workforce upon completion of the program.
+Ultimately, your success in this Program rests on you; however, your instructors are committed to doing their best in supporting you throughout your studies.

 To ensure your success in the program, it is important you become familiar with those who are here to support and help you along your way.
-If you have any day-to-day questions about your program, courses or school work in general do not hesitate to contact your faculty, Program Coordinator, or Chair.
+If you have any day-to-day questions about your Program, courses or school work in general do not hesitate to contact your Faculty or Program Coordinator.

-Faculty offices are located in the main building (4B area) and students are welcome to see individual faculty to discuss course work, assignments, or any other issues.
-During the first several days during the start of the semester faculty will explain how you can contact them outside of class time.
-Individual faculty timetables may be posted.
-As faculty have diverse teaching schedules, it is best to make an appointment to ensure he/she is available.
+Faculty offices are located in the main building (4B area) and students are welcome to see individual Faculty to discuss course work, assignments, or any other issues.
+During the first several days during the start of the semester Faculty will explain how you can contact them outside of class time.
+Individual Faculty timetables may be posted.
+As Faculty have diverse teaching schedules, it is best to make an appointment to ensure the instructor is available.
 Faculty members will endeavour to reply to email messages within 48 business hours.